VeilLight/Boids/README.md

 or cone as the boids' geometry should do the trick!

-- All boids are naively checking all other boids in the screen when calculations the Separation, Alignment and Cohesion parameters.
-While this is not a problem with a small number of boids in the screen, bigger flock numbers can slow down the visualization.
-Implementing strategies like [K-D Trees](https://en.wikipedia.org/wiki/K-d_tree) would restrict each boids' queries to the nearest neighbours.
+- Boids are naively checking all other boids in the screen when calculating the Separation, Alignment and Cohesion parameters.
+While this is not a problem with a small number of boids, bigger flock numbers can slow down the visualization.
+Implementing strategies like [K-D Trees](https://en.wikipedia.org/wiki/K-d_tree) would restrict each boids' queries to the nearest neighbours, making it faster to perform such calculations.

 ## License
 This project is released under the [MIT License](https://github.com/VeilLight/Boids/blob/main/LICENSE).